HFE (gene): Function

-The protein encoded by this gene is a membrane protein that is similar to MHC class I-type proteins and associates with beta-2 microglobulin (beta2M).
+The protein encoded by this gene is an integral membrane protein that is similar to MHC class I-type proteins and associates with beta-2 microglobulin (beta2M).
 It is thought that this protein functions to regulate circulating iron uptake by regulating the interaction of the transferrin receptor with transferrin.

-The HFE gene contains 7 exons spanning 12 kb.
-The full-length transcript represents 6 exons.
+The HFE gene contains seven exons spanning 12 kb.
+The full-length transcript represents six exons.

 HFE protein is composed of 343 amino acids.
 There are several components, in sequence: a signal peptide (initial part of the protein), an extracellular transferrin receptor-binding region (α1 and α2), a portion that resembles immunoglobulin molecules (α3), a transmembrane region that anchors the protein in the cell membrane, and a short cytoplasmic tail.

-HFE expression is subjected to alternative splicing.
+HFE expression is subject to alternative splicing.
 The predominant HFE full-length transcript has ~4.2 kb.
 Alternative HFE splicing variants may serve as iron regulatory mechanisms in specific cells or tissues.

 HFE is prominent in small intestinal absorptive cells, gastric epithelial cells, tissue macrophages, and blood monocytes and granulocytes, and the syncytiotrophoblast, an iron transport tissue in the placenta.

 Clinical significance

 The iron storage disorder hereditary hemochromatosis (HHC) is an autosomal recessive genetic disorder that usually results from defects in this gene.

 The disease-causing genetic variant most commonly associated with hemochromatosis is p.
 C282Y.
 About 1/200 of people of Northern European origin have two copies of this variant; they, particularly males, are at high risk of developing hemochromatosis.
 This variant may also be one of the factors modifying Wilson's disease phenotype, making the symptoms of the disease appear earlier.

 Allele frequencies of HFE C282Y in ethnically diverse western European white populations are 5-14% and in North American non-Hispanic whites are 6-7%.
 C282Y exists as a polymorphism only in Western European white and derivative populations, although C282Y may have arisen independently in non-whites outside Europe.

-HFE H63D is cosmopolitan but occurs with greatest frequency in whites of European descent.
+HFE H63D is cosmopolitan but occurs with greatest frequency in individuals of European descent.
 Allele frequencies of H63D in ethnically diverse western European populations are 10-29%. and in North American non-Hispanic whites are 14-15%.

 At least 42 mutations involving HFE introns and exons have been discovered, most of them in persons with hemochromatosis or their family members.
 Most of these mutations are rare.
 Many of the mutations cause or probably cause hemochromatosis phenotypes, often in compound heterozygosity with HFE C282Y.
 Other mutations are either synonymous or their effect on iron phenotypes, if any, has not been demonstrated.